ODYSEA (Ocean DYnamics and Surface Exchange with the Atmosphere): A revolutionary look at winds and surface currents

 • Global total surface currents

-ODYSEA's heritage from DopplerScatt
+ODYSEA's heritage from DopplerScatt aircraft measurements

 The airborne DopplerScatt system provides heritage for the planned ODYSEA satellite system (image courtesy of S-MODE).